-"Department" means the Department of Social Services.
+"Department" means the State Department of Social Services.

 "Department representative" means an employee of the department who carries out regulatory duties or an agency acting as an authorized agent of the department carrying out approval functions.
-Licensed family day systems have authority to approve family day homes.
 Licensed child-placing agencies have authority to approve foster and adoptive parents.

 "Disqualifying background" means having an offense, as defined in § 63.2-1719 of the Code of Virginia.
-For the purpose of this chapter, having been the subject of a founded abuse or neglect complaint as described in "offense" includes records have been purged from the child abuse and neglect central registry.
+For the purpose of this chapter, having been the subject of a founded abuse or neglect complaint as described in "offense" includes records that have been purged from the child abuse and neglect central registry.
 However, no person is considered to be the subject of a founded complaint of child abuse or neglect until a decision upholding the finding has been rendered by the hearing officer after the administrative hearing, provided the person complies with the requirements for requesting an administrative hearing.
-No person is considered to be the subject of a founded to be the subject of a founded complaint of a founded complaint of child abuse or neglect if subject of a founded to be the subject of a founded complaint of a founded complaint of child abuse or neglect if a subsequent court decision.
+No person is considered to be the subject of a founded complaint of child abuse or neglect if the child abuse or neglect finding is overturned by an administrative hearing or a subsequent court decision

 "Employee" means a person hired by a facility or with whom the facility has an employment agreement.
-A provider assistant in a family day home is considered an employee in this chapter.

-"Facility" means (i) a licensed family day home; (ii) a licensed family day system; (iii) a licensed child-placing agency; (iv) a licensed independent foster home; (v) a voluntarily registered family day home; (vi) a family day home approved by a licensed family day system; (vii) a licensed child day center; (viii) a religious exempt child day center; and (ix) an applicant seeking a waiver in order to establish one of the above listed entities.
+"Facility" means (i) a licensed child-placing agency; (ii) a licensed independent foster home; and (iii) an applicant seeking a waiver in order to establish one of the above listed entities.